 “Because I can't afford to buy a home where I work and live, most people can't either.“

 Talk about being myopic.
-It's no surprise the largest media organizations in America who like to complain on and on about high real estate prices are mostly based in New York City, Los Angeles, Boston and San Francisco.
+It's interesting how the largest media organizations in America who like to complain about high real estate prices are mostly based in New York City, Los Angeles, Boston and San Francisco.
 Their writing clearly ignores the 50% of you who do not live where they live.

 Being biased is unavoidable.
 It's why organizations are so homogenous in their demographic makeup.
 I’m proud of most journalist who seek to report the news in a just manner.
 I’m annoyed at biased media who conveniently ignore facts, such as income and job growth as a reason for a fundamental rise in prices.